 Recently, the Bombay High Court reinstated Good Friday as a gazetted holiday and overturned the decision of the administration of Daman & Diu and Dadra & Nagar Haveli which had relegated it to a restricted holiday.
 The arbitrary action of the administration was a major departure from a 72-year old practice.

 The High Court took into the consideration the importance of Good Friday which has been declared as a gazetted holiday by the Central Government and most of the State Governments.
-The final order is particularly significant in the backdrop of the current political scenario in India.

 The Court was given to understand that the administration's decision was based on the fact that the population of members of the Christian community in the area in question is miniscule.
 Whereas, the Court observed, "Suffice it to state that the number of the members of a community should ordinarily not be the guiding factor in a multi-plural society.
 Christmas is celebrated with fervor by all and leads to integration of the nation.
 We find members of the society across caste, creed and religion celebrate Christmas.
 Similarly, the Easter eggs, the chocolate bunny and the Easter sweets are awaited by all and sundry across the country."